-Today, the phrase "Friday the 13th" rolls off the tongue, instinctively linked to bad luck, strange happenings and a hockey-masked murderer in a slasher flick of the same name.
+The phrase "Friday the 13th" is instinctively linked to bad luck, strange happenings and a hockey-masked murderer in a slasher flick of the same name.
 But before Jason Voorhees made his mark in 12 films about the infamous day, how did the superstition come to exist?

 The men gathered for the first time on Friday, Jan.
 13, 1881, and their exploits — described in newspapers of the time — included walking under ladders, breaking mirrors and dining as a group in room 13.